wilmixjemin8/wdbajdollar/README.md

 # wdbajdollar
 ==============

-WDBAJ$ is invented in JDollar Programming Language at year 2014 by wilmix jemin j.
+WDBAJ$ is invented in JAS Programming Language at year 2014 by wilmix jemin j.

 WDBAJ$ is used in remote  database  services.

-It is a remote database to connect to any program or J$ program or saucer , etc.
+It is a remote database to connect to any program or JAS program or saucer , etc.

 It is a NOSQL database.(ie, no need to type sql).